 Oh, and quickly, before we get talk tp, join 100,000+ other DIY lovers who hang out with us here at the nest.
 Click below to instant access to our FREE DIY resource library now!
 It’s loaded with design and DIY guides, cheat sheets, tips & tricks and printable supply lists to make your DIY projects go smoother and easier.
 Click the image below to get started now ⤵…

-And frankly, the crap (pun intended) that you can purchase for that $25-30 ain’t so cool.
-So, I’ve pulled together some way more fun, way less expensive ideas for you.
-We’re talking TP holders today.
-Hold onto your keister because these ideas are so fly they’re gonna make you wanna shake, shake, shake, shake your rump.
+Frankly, the crap (pun intended) that you can purchase for that $25-30 ain’t so cool.
+So, I’ve pulled together some way more fun, way less expensive TP holder ideas for you.
+Hold onto your keister because these ideas are so fly they’re gonna make you wanna shake, shake, shake, shake your rump—just wipe it thoroughly beforehand, please. 😉

 So easy, and so gosh darn cute!
 You can whip up one of these TP holders DIY-style in less than 5 minutes, and it will cost you less than $5.
 No kidding.
 I can see this style of TP holder in a coastal cottage, a kids bath, a rustic cabin retreat, vacation home, etc.